vossstef/tang_nano_20k_c64/README.md

 Prototype circuit with Keyboard can be powered by Tang USB-C connector from PC or a Power Supply Adapter.
 ## Synthesis
 Source code can be synthesized, fitted and programmed with GOWIN IDE Windows or Linux.<br>
-Chage in fpga64_buslogic.vhd the attribute cartride to '1' if you want to compile a cartrige load varaint.
 ## Pin mapping
 see pin configuration in .cst configuration file
 ## cartride ROM
 The bin2mi tool can be used to generate from a game ROM new pROM VHDL code (bin2mi xyz.crt xyz.mi)<br>
-From typical [.CRT](https://vice-emu.sourceforge.io/vice_17.html#SEC429) images the first 0x40 bytes need to be discarded and filesize header in .mi need to be fixed to 8192/16384.<br>
+From typical [.CRT](https://vice-emu.sourceforge.io/vice_17.html#SEC429) images the first 0x40 bytes need to be discarded and filesize header in .mi need to be fixed to 8192/16384.<br>Change in fpga64_buslogic.vhd (see comment) and top level (exrom = '0') needed to compile a cartrige load varaint.
 ## HW circuit considerations
-- PS/2 keyboard has to be connected to 3.3V tolerant FPGA via level shifter to avoid damage of inputs !
-Use e.g. 2 pcs SN74LVC1G17DBVR 5V to 3V3 level shifter.<br> Add 10K pull-up resistors to Tang 5V for PS/2 Clock and Data Signals directly coming from Keyboard.
 - Joystick interface is 3.3V tolerant.
 Joystick 5V supply pin has to be left floating !
-- Tang Nano 5V output (J5 1) connected to Keyboard supply.
-Tang 3V3 output (J5 16) to level shifter supply.

 **Pinmap D-SUB 9 Joystick Interface** <br>
 ![pinmap](\.assets/vic20-Joystick.png)